hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Nor recommends the guests to pause, add think
 >
-> Of home, and of long reckonings 'ere they drink.
+> Of home, and of long reckonings there they drink.
 >
 > If with his viands they increase his bill,
 >
 > And should get tipsy, he'll not take it ill —
 >
-> Such are the guests they always like to chuse,
+> Such are the guests they always like to choose,
 >
 > And thus they do the term "select" abuse.
 >
-> The public with these balls they oft' deceive,
+> The public with these balls they oft deceive,
 >
-> For strangers by their titles oft' believe
+> For strangers by their titles oft believe
 >
-> That they with scrupulous nicety do chuse
+> That they with scrupulous nicety do choose
 >
 > Their company, and at these balls refuse
 >